Minor in Portuguese & Brazilian Cultural Studies

 Six 4-credit courses with a grade of C or higher.
 With advisor’s approval, students may include up to three transfer courses from other colleges, universities, or non-BU study abroad programs.
 At least three courses must be taken on the Charles River Campus.

 - Limit of two language-focus courses numbered CAS LP 300–309 (unless equivalent proficiency is shown, in which case the minor advisor will determine appropriate substitute courses).

-- Two courses taught in Portuguese on Brazilian literature and culture: CAS LP 350 and CAS LP 352.
+- Two courses taught in Portuguese on Brazilian literature and culture (courses can also include components of Portuguese literature): CAS LP 350 and CAS LP 352.

-- Two additional courses with a focus on Brazil (to be chosen in consultation with the student’s advisor from relevant offerings in the humanities, arts, and social sciences).
+- Two additional courses with a focus on Brazil or another Portuguese-speaking country (to be chosen in consultation with the student’s advisor from relevant offerings in the humanities, arts, and social sciences).

 A placement test is required of all students whose most recent course in Portuguese was taken in high school or at a college other than Boston University and who wish to continue their study of this language here.
 Information about the placement test is available in the Department of Romance Studies and on the department website.